-We are making progress to close the academic gaps that Covid and lockdowns widened.
-We remain focused on quality first teaching and the four main areas of focus for CPD this year are; reading fluency, oracy, metacognition and questioning and assessment.
+We are making progress to close the academic gaps that Covid and lockdowns widened between PP and non PP pupils in English and maths.
+We remain focused on quality first teaching and the four main areas of focus for CPD this year were; reading fluency, oracy, metacognition and questioning and assessment.
+Professional learning groups (CPD) focused on these areas.

 We remain focused on reading across the school and are working alongside families to ensure that every PP child's reading age matches their chronological age.
 Intervention is well targeted to meet this aim both in the classroom, in tutor time and in small group support.
-Other support for reading is facilitated by the SEN department for some children.
+Other support for reading is facilitated by the SEN department for targeted children.